 Additionally, when a renovation is ongoing, there will be a lot of disruption at your property.
 You will need to be prepared for the lack of a room/service – such as a kitchen or bathroom – and will need to deal with the noise of construction.

 If you’re considering undertaking a renovation project, but don’t want your possessions to get damaged or dirty while the work is going on, consider self-storage.
 At Titan Storage, we offer flexible storage periods, secure and clean units, and 24/7 access should you need to retrieve anything.
-Find out more on our website.
+Contact our friendly team to find out more.